The counseling program in the Department of Educational Psychology offers two distinct concentration areas:

 Admission - Clinical Mental Health Counseling Concentration

 Admission to the master's concentrations in counseling takes place in the fall.
-The Department of Educational Psychology deadline for receipt of completed applications is February 15.
+Please refer to the Educational Psychology Website for application deadlines.

 If you are interested in applying to one of the master’s concentrations in counseling, please see the Educational Psychology Website for more information.
 A student handbook containing detailed information on each program is available online; it can be accessed by clicking on the specific program of interest in the left-hand navigation bar.
 For further questions not addressed on the website, contact the Department of Educational Psychology at edpsydpt@uwm.edu.